Cookies managing

 Putin invented this problem

-Who oppressed the Jews in Ukraine?
+Who was oppressing the Jews in Ukraine?
 My paternal grandmother is Jewish, her last name was Remez.
 Everyone adored her.
-When she died, the whole Bucha followed her coffin.
-My dad was also buried by the whole town like that (he fought in the WWII, he went all the way to Berlin), and my mother, a teacher of the Russian language.
-I graduated from the university and taught English.
+When she died, the whole of Bucha followed her coffin.
+My dad was also buried by the whole town like that (he fought in WWII, going all the way to Berlin), and my mother was a Russian language teacher.
+I graduated from university and taught English.

 Putin invented this problem and started solving it in his way.
 G-d be his judge.
 What about the people?
-My husband's relatives live in Russia, they sheltered us after the Chornobyl catastrophe in 1986.
+My husband's relatives live in Russia, and they sheltered us after the Chornobyl catastrophe in 1986.
 Shortly before the war, they blocked my and my daughter’s numbers.
-“You oppressed people in Donetsk, people just wanted to speak Russian, Lenin created you,” etc. Your society’s “bonds”, I told them are the execution of the royal family, the Holodomor, the Gulag.
+“You oppressed people in Donetsk, people just wanted to speak Russian, Lenin created you,” etc. Your society’s “bonds,” I told them, are the execution of the royal family, the Holodomor, and the Gulag.
 We don't want to go there, and we don't want to join the “Taiga union” either.
 They reply, you are friends with the West.
-Yes, we are friends.
-And they blame the West at every step, but they have Western TV, Western cars, medicines.
-This relative of mine was a high-ranking justice, she worked as a judge for many years.
+Yes, we are.
+And they blame the West at every step, but they have Western TV, Western cars, and Western medicines.
+This relative of mine was a high-ranking justice, and she worked as a judge for many years.
 She hung up and blocked me.
 Obviously, she is very afraid of losing her judge’s pension…

-*These days, there are a military airfield and the airfield of the Antonov plant in Gostomel.
+*At the time of the full-scale invasion, Hostomel hosted a military airfield and the airfield of the Antonov aviation plant.

 ** Urka (jarg.): a common criminal in Russia